-Products containing calcium magnesium acetate, like MELT EB, or other calcium products like calcium chloride can be effective at melting ice in extremely cold temperatures and are less damaging to plants and other landscaping.
-They also don’t leave a salt residue like rock salt does, and they have lower toxicity for plants and shrubs.
+Products that contain calcium magnesium acetate, like Snow Joe Melt-2-Go, or other calcium products like calcium chloride can be effective at melting ice in extremely cold temperatures and are less damaging to plants and other landscaping.
+They also don’t leave a salt residue as rock salt does, and they have lower toxicity for plants and shrubs.
 However, they can be triple the cost of other products on the market.

 If you don’t have the funds to invest in these products or have a large surface area to cover where it just doesn’t make financial sense, consider doing a bit of prep work before winter to protect your plants.
 Use burlap to cover any shrubs or plants near driveways and sidewalks to prevent any chemicals from landing on them.

 It’s also important to read the directions on any product’s label before you use it.
 If you don’t, you risk using too much product, which can complicate matters.
 It’s hard not to over-prepare when you know a snowstorm is coming, but you could damage landscaping as well as concrete and asphalt, resulting in costly fixes come spring.